Aerijo/snippets-plus/README.md

   - Removing cursors may end snippets mode, but the location algorithms should work based on raw buffer changes, without needing to link them to cursors

 - Q: Should left-of-placeholder be a property of tab stop instances, to enforce they always be on the left of added content (for empty tab stops).
 How does this work with non-empty left placholders?
 Typing to the left of non-empty is well defined (push it right), but if you empty it then it suddenly gets pushed left?
+- Teletype should be using markers for other users, so we can exit snippet mode when a cursor goes out of tab stop range.
+  - Could expose invalidation strategy as a config option too.

 ### TODO